 Harrisburg is the largest city within Dauphin County.
 In 2015, there were 125 deaths directly due to drug overdoses, ranking it one of the highest in the state.
 There is good news, though.
 If you’re struggling with addiction to drugs or alcohol, hope and recovery are possible.
 There are many options for drug treatment in Harrisburg as well as recovery meetings.
 Even if you feel hopeless and helpless right now, sobriety is within reach if you just take the first step and ask for help.

 You’re not alone in this struggle.

 Alcohol & Drug Rehab Centers in Harrisburg, Pennsylvania

 Many cities and states have seen a recent spike in drug addiction, death and overdose, especially Harrisburg.
 In 2016, 4,642 people in Pennsylvania died from drug overdose, which averages to 13 deaths per day.
 Many individuals addicted to drugs and alcohol are struggling and don’t realize that treatment is available.
 In fact, there are many options in Harrisburg for the person who feels hopeless.

 Available options in Harrisburg include detox centers, residential treatment programs, partial hospitalization programs and outpatient services.
 There are also many recovery meetings throughout Harrisburg to help before, during and after treatment.
-In addition, nationally-known treatment centers such as The Recovery Village help struggling individuals to find sobriety every day.
 Below is a description of some of the available options in Dauphin County and Harrisburg.

 Harrisburg Residential Treatment Programs